datagnss/datagnss.github.io/d303-docs/common/about-rtk.md

   <br>

-  In D300 series receiver,if get the solution like the following:
+  In D300 series receiver,the solution like the following:

   ![](images/rtk-state.png)

-  We call it is rtk float state, the accuracy is uncertain, maybe 1-3m or even worse.If we get rtk fixed solution(green small rectangle), it means accuracy is less than 1-2cm.
+  RTK float state, means the accuracy is uncertain, maybe 1-3m even worse.
+RTK fixed solution(green small rectangle), means the accuracy is less than 1-2cm.